miragejs/ember-cli-mirage/docs/v0.2.x/defining-routes.md

 export default Model;
 ```

-which sets up our database with an `authors` table.
+which sets up our database (at run-time) with an `authors` table.
 Now we can rewrite our route handler to use the model.

 A `schema` object is injected into each route handler as the first parameter, which is how we access our models.
 Let's use it to make this route dynamic: